Believing in accessibility for all

 10.2 This may involve making persistent complaints about different matters, or repeated complaints about the same issue.
 These actions can occur either while their complaint is being investigated, or once the investigation has been completed.

-10.3 We consider these types of unreasonable complaints to be unacceptable, and they will be handled in line with our Persistent Or Unreasonable Complainants Policy.
+10.3 We consider these types of unreasonable complaints to be unacceptable, and they will be handled in line with our Persistent or Unreasonable Complainants Policy.
 Where a complaint is considered unreasonable, it is still important to ensure that the customer can access our services, including the complaints service.
 There are options available to staff to enable them to manage unreasonable complaints effectively and fairly, with minimal disruption to other customers.
-Full details can be found in our Persistent Or Unreasonable Complainants Policy.
+Full details can be found in our Persistent or Unreasonable Complainants Policy.

 11.0 Policy review

-11.2 The Housing Ombudsman requires landlords to “self-assess” against the Complaint Handling Code on an annual basis and publish this on their website.
+11.2 The Housing Ombudsman requires landlords to self-assess against the Complaint Handling Code on an annual basis and publish this on their website.

 12.0 Privacy and personal data

-12.1 Customer privacy is important to us, and we are therefore committed to handling personal data in accordance with the provisions of the Data Protection Act 2018, General Data Protection Regulation 2016 / 679, and any subsequent changes to data protection legislation.
+12.1 Customer privacy is important to us, and we are committed to handling personal data in accordance with the provisions of the Data Protection Act 2018, General Data Protection Regulation 2016 / 679, and any subsequent changes to data protection legislation.

-12.2 Our privacy policy can be found on our website: https://www.wolverhamptonhomes.org.uk/privacy
+12.2 Our privacy policy can be found on our website: Wolverhampton Homes | Privacy policy

-13.0 Discretionary payments
+13.0 Discretionary goodwill payments

-13.1 Wolverhampton Homes aims to be fair and proportionate in its response to resolving issues arising from complaints and in doing so may consider a gesture of a good will ‘without prejudice’ to be considered by way of a compensation payment.
+13.1 Wolverhampton Homes aims to be fair and proportionate in its response to resolving issues arising from complaints and in doing so may consider a gesture of a good will without prejudice to be considered by way of a compensation payment.

 13.2 The factors taken into account when deciding the overall amount include:

-• The duration of any avoidable distress or inconvenience.
+• The duration of any avoidable distress or inconvenience

-• The seriousness of any other unfair impact.
+• The seriousness of any other unfair impact

 13.3 If a discretionary compensation payment is awarded, the value will be offset against any outstanding balances owed in the first instance, including but not exclusive to rent arrears or repair recharges.